greenrobot/EventBus/README.md

         EventBus.getDefault().removeStickyEvent(MessageEvent.class);
     }
 ```
-And then you post sticky events
+And then you post sticky events:
 ```java
     EventBus.getDefault().postSticky(new MessageEvent("hello!"));
 ```